 Anyways, without further ado, here’s how i did it!

-This dollhouse is called the Melissa & Doug Heirloom Victorian dollhouse.
+This is the dollhouse I used, this Heirloom Victorian dollhouse.
 You can find it on Melissa and Doug’s website and also Amazon or Target.
 One of my friends told me she found it for $50 at Marshall’s, so check there too.
 I was so lucky to find it for just $20 on my local Facebook sales page!!!
 It’s very heavy, sturdy, and solid, and I was so excited to find it for such an awesome price.
 We didn’t necessarily *need* another dollhouse, but at that price, I couldn’t pass it up, am I right?
 If you’re in search of a dollhouse, i would check your local sales pages or Craigslist before heading to the store and paying full price!

 To paint the dollhouse, I decided to use chalk paint because I didn’t want to have to sand the whole thing (i wanted the least work possible ha).
 Chalk paint is one of the best things ever!
 I’ve used chalk paint on other projects before, and in my opinion, it’s just the easiest way to go.
-Instead of paying $$$ for pre-mixed chalk paint, I used THIS chalk paint mix-in from Amazon.
+Instead of paying $$$ for pre-mixed chalk paint, I used THIS chalk paint mix-in.
+(Exact one is no longer available, so I found THIS one and it’s the same thing!)
 It cost about $20 vs paying $35+ for just a quart of already-mixed chalk paint.
 It works great and you can use it on several projects!
 Just make sure you follow their directions for exactly how to mix it into your paint.

 I chose white for the house because I wanted it to look classic, timeless, & neutral.
 I hope to pass it on to my grand-kids one day;) it fits in so well with our decor and that’s exactly what I wanted.
 It looks pretty in our living room and doesn’t clash or look out of place.